WesleyMols/IPsportdata/README.md

     ``` npm run dev ```
 5. localhost can then be found at port 5173 (default)
 6. Plotly is used to generated the graphs, therefore the following command needs to ben ran in client folder: ```npm install plotly.js-dist```
+7. Cypress is used for automatic web testing.
+Cypress can be run from the cypress folder with the command: ```npx cypress run```

 Usage
 * Any user should first submit an username